a

 (8) Right to object

-You have the right, for reasons arising from your particular situation, to object at any time to the processing of personal data concerning you on the basis of Article 6 (1) (e) or (f) GDPR; this also applies to profiling based on these provisions.
-The controller shall no longer process the personal data unless it can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject, or for the establishment, exercise or defence of legal claims.
+You have the right to object, on grounds relating to your particular situation, at any time to the processing of personal data concerning you that is carried out on the basis of Article 6(1)(e) or (f) of the GDPR; this also applies to profiling based on these provisions.
+The controller shall no longer process the personal data unless it can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject, or the processing serves to establish, exercise or defend legal claims.

-If personal data is processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for the purpose of such advertising; this also applies to profiling insofar as it is related to such direct advertising.
+If personal data is processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for the purpose of such advertising; this also applies to profiling, insofar as it is related to such direct advertising.
 If you object to the processing for direct marketing purposes, the personal data will no longer be processed for these purposes.

-(9) Automated individual decision-making, including profiling
+(9) Automated decisions in individual cases, including profiling

-You have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects against you or similarly significantly affects you.
+You have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affects you.
 This does not apply if the decision:

 a. is necessary for the conclusion or performance of a contract between the data subject and the controller,